Saxo review 2026: is it the best European broker for you?

 Saxo's regulatory profile is one of the strongest among European retail brokers.
 Three points stand out.

-Three European banking licences
+European banking licences and branches

 SIFI status and A- credit rating